-• When using compressed air or pressurized water, make sure the pressure is no higher than 200kPa (28 psi) and hold the nozzle sufficiently away from the fins.
+When using compressed air or pressurized water, make sure the pressure is no higher than 200kPa (28 psi) and hold the nozzle sufficiently away from the fins.

-2. Clean the condenser (1).
+- 1. Open the engine hood. - 2.
+Clean the condenser (1).

 INSPECTING THE REFRIGERANT (GAS) LEVEL (AC)